-Do not adjust the driver's seat while the vehicle is moving.
+DO NOT adjust the driver's seat while the vehicle is moving.
 The seat could move suddenly and unexpectedly and can cause the driver to lose control of the vehicle.
 Make all adjustments to the seat while the vehicle is stopped.
 After adjusting the seat and before driving off, always check to ensure that the seat is firmly latched in position.
-Failure to comply may result in personal injury, death, equipment or property damage.
+Failure to comply may result in property damage, personal injury, or death.